Vyral/kevin-clancy-recruiting/_posts/2019-02-01-why-do-we-tend-to-fail-with-our-resolutions--how-can-this-be-fixed.md

 tags:
   - Real Estate
 excerpt: >-
-  How are you faring with your New Year’s Resolutions?
+  How are you faring with your New Year’s resolutions?
 Here’s how you can be sure you’ll have success with your goals for 2019, in real estate or otherwise.
 enclosure: >-